ryansatj/RANCIDWebUI/README.md

 ﻿# RANCIDWebUI
+## Background
+Rancid Web UI is a Web based application, that can visualize RANCID CVS into a web.
+RANCID is a network management tool that primarily used to backup all cisco configurations, but now RANCID can be widely used in variety of devices like Mikrotik or Juniper.
+RANCID do not have its own web interface making it difficult to visualize the configuration.
+This Web UI is actively requesting using HTTP to the rancid server, while RANCID server should have executed the python http server code.
+With this Web UI RANCID Web UI can be easily visualized with some additional features like to differentiate the CVS in the RANCID.

 ## SET UP
 1. Make sure youre rancid is working properly with CVS
 2. Use group on your routers, edit your routers group in /etc/rancid/rancid.conf in this case the name of routers group is LIST_OF_GROUPS="newRouters"